-- Before you remove the old crankshaft position sensor mark the exact position of the old sensor with a marker.
+- Before you remove the old crankshaft position sensor, mark the old sensor's exact position with a marker.
 You need to install the new CPS sensor in the same location.

 - Install a new crankshaft position sensor on your Mazda engine block.
 Notice that the mounting holes are not round but oval.
 This allows the sensor to be moved slightly.

-- Before you tighten the screws make sure that the new sensor is in the same location as the old.
+- Before you tighten the screws, make sure that the new sensor is in the same location as the old one.

-- Use the bolt in the center of the crankshaft to turn the engine until cylinder 1 hits Top Dead Center (TDC) on the compression stroke.
+- Use the bolt in the crankshaft center to turn the engine until cylinder 1 hits Top Dead Center (TDC) on the compression stroke.

 - You will need to align the fifth tooth to the center of the sensor magnetic tip.